-NEVER use ethylene glycol or Dex-Cool antifreeze coolant.
+Never use ethylene glycol or Dex-Cool antifreeze coolant.
 These types of coolants are not formulated for the requirements of the Malibu Monsoon engine.
 NEVER mix the approved propylene glycol coolant with any other type of coolant, including ethylene glycol or Dex-Cool, even in small amounts.

-In fact, these different formulations do NOT mix and will not provide the required cooling protection for the Malibu Monsoon engine.
+In fact, these different formulations do NOT mi and will not provide the required cooling protection for the Malibu Monsoon engine.

-Malibu recommends using Sierra Brand, 5-Year, 100,000-mile Marine Grade
+Malibu recommends using Sierra Brand, 5-year, 100,000-mile Marine Grade.
 Coolant in a 50/50 mix with distilled water to keep the warranty in effect.
 Sierra is an environmentally friendly coolant.

 While some evaporation occurs naturally, it should not occur at an accelerated rate.
 If a closed cooling tank has significantly lost coolant, especially if it is nearly empty, a potentially serious issue exists.
-Present the boat to an authorized Malibu dealer for analysis and correction, prior to starting the engine.
+Do not start the engine.
+Present the boat to an authorized Malibu dealer for analysis and correction.